zjnolen/PopGLen/config/README.md

     - `map_thresh:` A threshold mappability score.
 Sites with a mappability score below this threshold are filtered out if GenMap is enabled.
       (integer/float, 0-1)
+  - `extreme_depth_filt:` Parameters for excluding sites based on extreme high and/or low global depth.
+The final sites list will contain only sites that pass the filters for all categories requested (i.e the whole dataset and/or the depth categories set in samples.tsv).
+    - `method:` Whether you will generate extreme thresholds as a multiple of the median global depth (`"median"`) or as percentiles of the global depth distribution (`"percentile"`)
+    - `bounds:` The bounds of the depth cutoff, defined as a numeric list.
+For the median method, the values will be multiplied by the median of the distribution to set the thresholds (i.e. `[0.5,1.5]` would generate a lower threshold at 0.5\*median and an upper at 1.5\*median).
+For the percentile method, these define the lower and upper percentiles to filter out (i.e [0.01,0.99] would remove the lower and upper 1% of the depth distributions). (`[ FLOAT, FLOAT]`)
+    - `filt-on-dataset:` Whether to perform this filter on the dataset as a whole (may want to set to false if your dataset global depth distribution is multi-modal). (`true`/`false`)
+    - `filt-on-depth-classes:` Whether to perform this filter on the depth classes defined in the samples.tsv file.
+This will generate a global depth distribution for samples in the same category, and perform the filtering on these distributions independently.
+Then, the sites that pass for all the classes will be included. (`true`/`false`)
   - `fastp:`
     - `extra:` Additional options to pass to fastp trimming. (string)
   - `picard:`